openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCRespawn.md

 ---
 title: OnNPCRespawn
 sidebar_label: OnNPCRespawn
-description: This callback is called when a NPC respawns.
+description: This callback is called when an NPC respawns.
 tags: ["npc"]
 ---